elastic/integrations/packages/azure/docs/README.md

 ## Overview

-The Azure Logs integration retrieves Activity, Active Directory (Sign-in, Audit, Identity Protection, Provisioning), Platform, and Spring Cloud data from [Azure](https://docs.microsoft.com/en-us/azure/?product=popular).
+The Azure Logs integration collects logs for specific Azure services like Azure Active Directory (Sign-in, Audit, Identity Protection, and Provisioning logs), Azure Spring Cloud, Azure Firewall, and serveral others using the Activity and Platform logs.

-Use the Azure Logs integration to collect logs from Azure service.
 You can then visualize that data in Kibana, create alerts to notify you if something goes wrong, and reference data when troubleshooting an issue.

 For example, if you wanted to detect possible brute force sign-in attacks, you could install the Azure Logs integration to send Azure sign-in logs to Elastic.